Enigmatic331/DelegateTestToken-Deployer/README.md

 4. **Deployer Private Key**
    >Private keys to the deploying address.
 This address will execute the signed transfer, and will require to hold some ethers to pay for gas.
+Just use any account with some Rinkeby ethers.